 Knowing your value

 Often candidates will be asked what sort of salary they are looking for from a new employer.
 This question can be problematic for candidates if they unrealistic expectations, or fail to appreciate their own market worth.
 If you ask for twice as much money as all the other candidates, it’s highly unlikely you’ll receive a job offer.
 And if the wage you ask for is below the going rate, you might get the job, but on much less money than your colleagues and counterparts at other organisations.
 This could ultimately come back to haunt you.

-If you're not sure about how much money to ask for, it's worth consulting the Robert Half Salary Guides, which report on average earnings for professionals in the IT, financial services, finance and accountancy, and administrative sectors.
+If you're not sure about how much money to ask for, it's worth consulting the Robert Half Salary Guide, which reports on average earnings for professionals in the IT, financial services, finance and accountancy, and administrative sectors.
 Wages vary from organisation to organisation and region to region, so you also need to think about the size of your employer and where they are based.
 If the job you are going for is in London or the south-east of England, employers will expect to pay up to a third more than in other parts of the country.
-The 2015 Robert Half Salary Guide will be available in mid-October.

 After the interview